 Stop by the Alkebu-Lan Images Bookstore & Gift Shop for gifts, African American literature, clothing, skincare products and much more.
 The shop also hosts lectures by authors, professors and experts of topics like history, culture and more.

 Fisk University is the oldest university in Nashville.
 The first African-American university to receive accreditation from the Southern Association of Colleges and Schools, Fisk University students were instrumental in many of the sit-in demonstrations throughout Nashville.
 You can learn about the university’s history and some of its famous alumni including Ida B. Wells-Barnett, Thurgood Marshall (the first African-American Justice of the U.S. Supreme Court) and U.S. Representative John Lewis.
 You can also visit the extensive art collection in the Carl Van Vechten Gallery.

 American Baptist College started as a seminary for black students in 1924.
 It became the center for non-violent training and activity in the Nashville area, especially the Nashville sit-in program during the Civil Rights Movement.
 Tours are available by appointment only.
-Please contact email@example.com for more information.

-The alma mater of Wilma Rudolph, Olympic sprint champion, Tennessee State University was founded in 1912 and has a rich Olympic history.
+The Alma Mater of Wilma Rudolph, Olympic sprint champion, Tennessee State University was founded in 1912 and has a rich Olympic history.
 Wilma Rudolph was one of the first nationally-famous track runners and was the first American woman to win three gold medals in one Olympics.
 Additionally, former track coach Ed Temple is in the U.S. Olympic Hall of Fame.

 This historic institution began in 1876, admitting its first 11 students and was the first medical school in the South to have four-year training.
 Dr. James Monroe Jamison was the South’s first African-American physician to be formally trained in the medical field.
 Dr. Georgia E. L. Patton was the first female graduate to receive her degree in 1893.